Blake-Madden/tinyexpr-plusplus/README.md

 Note: for current users of *TinyExpr++*, please see the [compatibility advisory](CompatibilityAdvisory.md) for recent changes.

-## Embedded Programming

-For notes on embedded programming, please refer to the [embedded programming](Embedded.md) overview.

 ## Features

 - **C++17 with no dependencies**.